budavariam/learn-vim/vim-cheatsheet.md

 * `q:` - show prev commands.
 Close with Ctrl+c
 * `q/` - show prev searches.
 Close with Ctrl+c
 * `:` - type in any word and press up.
-It will look for the prev command that started like that.
+It will look for the prev command that started like that

 ## Tips and tricks

-* select text in visual mode then `xi()<esc>P` Wrap brackets around visually selected text.
+* select text in visual mode then `xi()<esc>P` Wrap brackets around visually selected text